Skip to content

-Equine assisted therapy sessions take place outside with horses in all types of weather.
+- Equine facilitated therapy sessions take place outside with horses in all types of weather.

-When it is under 25 degrees it is necessary always to reschedule as horses and humans have difficulty paying attention when it is that cold.
+- When it is under 20 degrees it may be necessary to reschedule as horses and humans have difficulty paying attention when it is that cold.

 Clothing & Footwear